xingbod/xingbod.github.io/_pages/about.md

 I earned my Ph.D. degree from the Faculty of Information Technology, **[Monash University](https://monash.edu/)**, and my B.Sc. degree with the National Training Base for Life Science and Technology Talents program at **[Huazhong Agricultural University](http://www.hzau.edu.cn/)**.
 I was briefly enrolled as a Ph.D. student in molecular metabolism at Virginia Tech, USA.
 Since 2024, I have been a Editor/Guest Editor for several SCI journals and have served as an Area Chair (AC) for BMVC.
 Please feel free to use my [Public PGP Key](assets/publicPGP.asc) when you email me if you are interested in privacy protection.

+I am a recipient of several prestigious talent awards and fellowships, including the **South Korea Brain Pool (BP) Program**, the **European Union Marie Skłodowska-Curie Fellowship**, and the **National-level Talent Program QM Postdoctoral Fellowship**.
+These opportunities have greatly enriched my research experience and international collaborations.

 I am proudly a participant in a charity project called [**蓝信封行动 (Blue Letter Project)**](http://www.lanxinfeng.cn/), which supports children left behind in rural areas💖💖.
 I was interviewed about my involvement, and you can read the interview [here](https://mp.weixin.qq.com/s/bo23lhRF_RxtpezyHff_mQ).